-Although fairly new to WyzAnt, I have privately tutored a student at every grade level (K-12) since 2007.
+I have privately tutored a student at every grade level (K-12) since 2007.
 I have a B.A. in Africana Studies with special coursework in African-American literature, sociology, and continental African studies.
 I minored in journalism.
 I also have a law degree.

 Tutoring Companies I Have Worked For

 I am a gifted scribe, seasoned one-on-one and group standardized test tutor, cyber grammarian, copywriter, proofreader, editor, and language arts expert.
-I have tutored for the following tutoring companies over the years: Ivy West, Mobile Minds, and Sure Prep Learning.
-I was even hired by Kaplan.
+I have tutored for the following tutoring companies over the years: Ivy West, Mobile Minds, Sure Prep Learning, and Sylvan.
+I was also hired by Kaplan.
 Like most test-prep tutoring companies, Kaplan requires its tutors to take the SAT.
 I scored in the 90++ percentile for the verbal portion of the SAT and in the 80+ percentile for the math portion.
 I was hired, but during the two-week training period, my day job schedule changed, so I was unable to continue orientation and to ultimately tutor for them.
 During that period, I simply focused on my private clients.

 Private School Students